Sant'Angelo in Pescheria

 Sant'Angelo in Pescheria or in Piscaria is a church in Rome.
-It dates from the 8th century.
+Dating from the 8th century, it is now used as the conventual church of the General Curia of the Clerics Regular Minor, the order's global headquarters.
 "In Pescheria" refers to its location close to the fish market built in the ruins of the ancient Porticus Octaviae.

 History

 The relics of St. Symphorosa and her seven sons were transferred to the Church of Sant'Angelo in Pescheria at Rome by Pope Stephen II in 752.
 A sarcophagus was found here in 1610, bearing the inscription: Hic requiescunt corpora SS.
 Martyrum Simforosae, viri sui Zotici (Getulii) et Filiorum ejus a Stephano Papa translata.
 This inscription refers to Saint Getulius and Saint Symphorosa, purported to be husband and wife, who had seven sons, who were also martyred.
 The remains of these saints were transferred to Sant'Angelo by Pope Stephen II in 752.

 The revolutionary "tribune" Cola di Rienzo was born near Sant'Angelo.
 He launched his effort to seize control of Rome from the vicinity of the church in 1347.